 Water was brought down from the dam at the top of the hill on push bikes and relatives had to bring in water for the patients to drink.

-The aim of water project was to raise enough money to allow the hospital to have access to water in the following ways.
+The aim of water project was to raise enough money to allow the hospital to have access to water.
+It took place in several stages and is now completed.
+It is not difficult to imagine the difference having a water supply makes to patients and staff.

 To pipe water from the reservoir to the clinic,